 Resolve disagreements about the identification, evaluation, educational placement, or the provision of a free, appropriate public education of your child.

-Sometimes members of the IEP team may disagree about services for a child.
-If disagreements occur, families have the right to seek any (or all) of the following processes: mediation, due process hearing, State Complaint.
+Sometimes partners may disagree about services for a child.
+If disagreements occur, families have the right to seek any (or all) of the following processes: mediation, due process hearing, formal state complaint.

 Mediation: